 Yak & Yeti has a separate quick service station just off the main restaurant, but is in no way attached, nor do they serve the same meals here.
 However, the dishes you can get at Yak & Yeti Local Food Cafes are easily some of the best dishes in the park.

 If delicious Asian-inspired bowls or Tikka Masala is your style, this is going to be your favorite place.
-Breakfast items include Breakfast Bowls, English Muffins and Fruit Parfaits and lunch items include Teriyaki Beef Bowls, Ginger Chicken Salad and Sweet-and-Sour Tempura Shrimp.
+Breakfast items include Breakfast Bowls, English Muffins and Fruit Parfaits and lunch items include Teriyaki Chicken Salad, Honey Sesame Chicken and Sweet-and-Sour Tempura Shrimp.

 This walk-up counter tends to have a long line as it’s a guest favorite and located right on the main pathway to Expedition Everest, so there may be a little bit of a wait to eat, but it’s totally worth it.
 All seating is located outside with a great view of the Asian wildlife.